NC3-LU/cases_web/_knowhow/glossary/WhyImportant2ProtectYourComputer.markdown

 lang: en
 ---
 ## In brief
-*A [virus({% link _knowhow/glossary/MaliciousCodes.markdown %})can paralyse your computer – it will no longer function correctly and will have to be repaired.
+*A [virus]({% link _knowhow/glossary/MaliciousCodes.markdown %}) can paralyse your computer – it will no longer function correctly and will have to be repaired.
 It is extremely annoying!*

 If, like most people who use the Internet, you believe this temporary loss of [availability]({% link _knowhow/glossary/Availability.markdown %}) of your computer is the worst thing that can happen, you would be very wrong.
 This is just the tip of the iceberg.
 The real breadth of a digital attack only rarely comes into play.
 In almost all computers, [cybercriminals]({% link _knowhow/glossary/Cybercriminals.markdown %}) can find “loot” with a high value.
 If they do grab this loot that you, as the legitimate owner, do not consider as being particularly valuable, this can lead to enormous damage.